coco33920/calc/docs/index.md

 ```

 or install it via cargo

 ```bash
 cargo install mini-calc
 ```

 ## Usage

-You can see an overview of the usage over at [the usage page](usage.md)
+You can see how the calculator works over at [the usage page](usage.md)

 ## TODO List